FeralInteractive/medieval2-unitcards/README.md

 A reference image can be added to the camera.

 Additional assets (animals,siege engines) can be found in the outliner.
-Ensure visibility for animals is enabled but the Additional assets group vision is disabled prior to the rendering stage.
+Ensure visibility for animals is enabled but the Additional assets group visibility is disabled prior to running the script tool.

 Enter pose mode and manipulate the joints to create a new pose.
 Auto key is on by default.
 Note manipulating the joints on a frame which already has a pose will overwrite the existing pose!
 Recommended behaviour - Select an empty frame within one of the ranges listed above (dependent on type of unit) or select a frame outside the range (799+).